 This means that double materiality doesn’t imply that there are two different definitions of materiality, rather, that information can be material from one or both perspectives.

 The concept of dynamic materiality, by contrast, emphasizes the pathway an issue follows to become financially material.
 This perspective is based on the consideration that what appears financially immaterial today can quickly prove to be business-critical tomorrow.

 Whichever label is chosen, materiality needs to be flexible, time-variant, and context-driven.
 Consequently, the only defense against subjective, incomplete and self-serving materiality is to ensure that the assessment is accorded with a robust due process.

-Join our live webinar on 22 July to learn how.
+Watch our webinar to learn how.